 Hostage 'assumed husband was alive'

-A British woman kidnapped from a resort island on the Kenyan coast did not know that her husband had been killed for another two weeks.
+A British woman snatched by pirates from an east African island did not know that they had killed her husband for two weeks after she was kidnapped.

-News of Judith Tebbutt's psychological ordeal came after she was freed following more than six months in captivity, when a ransom was reportedly raised by relatives.
+News of her ordeal came after her release from captivity, when a ransom was reportedly raised by relatives.

-The 56-year-old was snatched from the remote Kiwayu Safari Village, close to the border with Somalia, last September by a gang who killed her husband David, 58.
+The 56-year-old was taken from the remote Kiwayu Safari Village, close to the border with Somalia, last September by a gang who killed her husband David, 58.
+The Tebbutts, from Bishop's Stortford, Hertfordshire, had arrived at the safari village after visiting the Masai Mara game reserve and were the resort's only guests.

 She said in a video broadcast by the BBC: "He was a good man.
 That was very unfortunate, really horrible.
 But you just need to pick up the pieces and move on.
 I didn't know he'd died until about, I think it was two weeks from my capture.
 I just assumed he was alive, but then my son told me he'd died.
 That was difficult.